centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-ses.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-> **Warning** For now, it is not possible to use *paws* in the following situations:
-> * if you are using a proxy to reach AWS Cloudwatch APIs.
+> **Warning** For now, it is not possible to use *paws* in the following situations if you are using a proxy to reach AWS Cloudwatch APIs.
-> * to automatically add Hosts in Centreon using the *Host Discovery* feature

 ## Setup